diegomrtnzg/HandsOnLab/Containers on Azure in a practical way - Deploying an application to a container orchestrator.md

 -   Windows: [PuTTY](http://www.putty.org/)

 ## Step by step
-In the previous exercise we have reviewed what a container is and how can it be run in a single host.
-However, in a production ready scenario, a single host application is something not recommendable.
+In a production ready scenario, a single host application is something not recommendable.
 Our application would lack of high availability and a limited scalability to the compute and memory available on that single host.